Bankoga/golem/docs/golem.md

 ## Regulator

 > Definition: The modulation, and directly supported metaoperation capabilities of the golem.
 Can only have 1 per golem.
-Can't be paired.
+Certain parts can't be paired.

 ### Purpose of the Regulator